fabulosa/Course-Search-/readme.md

 This project tried to build a course search backend in the context of UC Berkeley with three traditional and modern document representation methods, including TF-IDF, BM25, and Sentence-BERT.
 The backend was implemented using Python3 and demonstrated in jupyter notebook.

-### Install required packages:
+### Install required packages (two options):

-#### 1. Your python version should be 3.8, here are all the packages that are used in this project:
+#### 1. Your python version has better to be 3.8, here are all the packages that are used in this project:

 * packages: pandas, sklearn, string, nltk, numpy, torch, transformers, sentence_transformers, IPython, rank\_bm25, jupyter